 When properly configured, changing from one Focus to another can transform an iPhone with a single button press.
 Rather than using a work phone and a personal phone, the user can configure a work and personal Focus and achieve the same result — complete separation of the two.

 Focus Modes can also be used to trigger Shortcut automations.
 So, turn off your bedroom light, turn on a porch light, and start playing a sleep-focused playlist automatically when your sleep Focus is active.
 As a bonus, users can configure a bedtime in the Health app to automatically trigger a sleep Focus.

 The Photos app is home to a person's collection of photos, screenshots, and videos, so it is a very important app for Apple to maintain.
 In iOS 16, more features were added for managing a large photo library and sharing with family.

 iCloud Shared Photo Library

 Apple has introduced a long-awaited feature for the Photos app called iCloud Shared Photo Library.
-This new photo library will act as a separate location to store photos, memories, and videos.
-Coming in a later update in the fall.
+This new photo library acts as a separate location to store photos, memories, and videos.

 Instead of creating a shared album where members need to add photos manually, the iCloud Shared Photo Library intelligently adds photos based on filters and other sharing methods.
 The iCloud Shared Photo Library can only be accessed and edited by up to six members.